JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 implemented in software suites, but it once again highlights a detail.
 Not all ODEs will have a large error due to this issue.
 And on ODEs where it's not a problem, this will be the most efficient way to do adjoint sensitivity analysis.
+And this method only applies to ODEs.
+Not only that, it doesn't even apply to all ODEs.
+For example, ODEs with discontinuities ([events](http://docs.juliadiffeq.org/latest/features/callback_functions.html)) are excluded by the assumptions of the derivation.
 Thus once again we arrive at the conclusion that one method is not enough.

-In DifferentialEquations.jl we are investigating many different methods for computing the derivatives of differential equations with respect to parameters.
+In DifferentialEquations.jl have implemented many different methods for computing the derivatives of differential equations with respect to parameters.
 We have a [recent preprint](https://arxiv.org/abs/1812.01892) detailing some of these results.
 One of the things we have found is that direct use of